cncf/wg-serverless/whitepapers/serverless-overview/README.md

 2. **Provider**: deploys the serverless platform for an external or internal customer.

 Servers are still required to run a serverless platform.
 The **provider** will need to manage servers (or virtual machines or containers).
 The provider will have some cost for running the platform, even when idle.
-A self-hosted system can still be considered serverless: typically one team acts as the **provider** and another as the **developer**.
+A self-hosted system can still be considered serverless: typically, one team acts as the **provider** and another as the **developer**.

 A serverless computing platform may provide one or both of the following: